Niek Loohuis

-Niek Loohuis ([ˈnik ˈloːɦœys], born 25 April 1986 in Losser) is a former Dutch footballer who currently plays for Quick '20.
-He formerly played for SC Veendam and SC Heerenveen.
+Niek Loohuis ([ˈnik ˈloːɦœys], born 25 April 1986) is a Dutch former professional footballer who played as a midfielder for SC Veendam and SC Heerenveen.

 Career

-Loohuis used to be a part of FC Twente's youth academy.
+Loohuis was born in Losser.
+He used to be a part of FC Twente's youth academy.
 The talent was declared unfit, for he did not meet the physical demands.
 Loohuis experienced growth problems and Twente had no other choice but to let him go.
 He went to amateur club Quick '20 in Oldenzaal where he played until the age of 18.

 In Oldenzaal the youngster could play freely.
 Quick'20 played at the highest level of amateur football in the Netherlands at the time.
 Loohuis reckoned it was a good step in pursuing his dream of becoming a professional footballer.
 He got what he wanted.
 In 2005 two first division clubs showed interest: FC Emmen and BV Veendam.
 He chose the latter, where he played on amateur basis.
 A year and a half later he played 52 games for Veendam and scored four goals.